MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-the-connection-filter-policy.md

 ## Additional considerations for the IP Allow List

-The following sections identify additional items that you need to know about when you configure your IP Allow List.
+The following sections identify additional items that you need to know about when you configure the IP Allow List.

 ### Skip spam filtering for a CIDR IP outside of the available range